-One of the best things about the holidays is that everything feels extra special -- a time to break out your most treasured and festive pieces and pop open that bottle of wine you’ve been saving.
+One of the best things about the holidays is that everything feels extra special.
+It's time to break out your most treasured and festive pieces and pop open that bottle of wine you’ve been saving.

-We’ve partnered with Weston Table, an online marketplace of everyday extraordinary home goods, to share several seasonal food & wine pairings.
-They’re in charge of the menu and décor, and we’re bringing the wine.
-For this first dish, our Wine Director, Brett Vankoski, selected our new Lot 201 Pauillac Grand Vin de Bordeaux-Médoc to pair with renowned chef Gordon Hamersley’s Rack of Lamb.
+We’ve partnered with Weston Table, an online marketplace of everyday extraordinary home goods, to share a favorite food and wine pairing.
+They’re in charge of the menu and decor, and we’re bringing the wine.
+For this first dish, we selected our Lot 201 Pauillac Grand Vin de Bordeaux-Médoc to pair with renowned chef Gordon Hamersley’s Rack of Lamb.

 Read on for the recipe for Hamersley’s Rack of Lamb, and shop the beautiful home goods used to prepare and serve this dish at WestonTable.com.
 And for this Collector Series Bordeaux, and more amazing wines, visit ninetypluscellars.com.